WillisTowersWatson/AFD/README.md

 Securing services is tricky at best so even if we secure the Web App to only access requests from the AFD service's address range.

-* Global nodes ping the Web App legitimately (health probes)
+- Global nodes ping the Web App legitimately (health probes)
-* Global AFD spoofs bypass IP restrictions and hit the Web App
+- Global AFD spoofs bypass IP restrictions and hit the Web App
-* Global AFD spoofs bypass IP restrictions and can overwhelm the Web App using AFD Health Probes
+- Global AFD spoofs bypass IP restrictions and can overwhelm the Web App Using AFD Health Probes
-* Non-obvious code changes need to be made to mitigate the above.
+- Non-obvious code changes need to be made to mitigate the above.

 ### Suggestions @Microsoft

-* Extend the Health Probe process to include an X-Forwarded-Host header set to AFD front-end
+- Extend the Health Probe process to include an X-Forwarded-Host header set to AFD front-end
-  * Access can then follow standard happy path access pattern
+  - Access can then follow standard happy path access pattern
-* Include Forwarded header processing in the BLADE to reject access to the Web App **before** hitting it
+- Include Forwarded header processing in the BLADE to reject access to the Web App **before** hitting it
-* The Host Filtering middleware for .Net Core rejects access on unrecognised Hosts, however, this isn't re-applied after Forwarded Hosts filtering and there's no option for Forwarded Hosts to reject any hosts not in AllowHosts (via a 400 response for example).
+- The Host Filtering middleware for .Net Core rejects access on unrecognised Hosts, however, this isn't re-applied after Forwarded Hosts filtering and there's no option for Forwarded Hosts to reject any hosts not in AllowHosts (via a 400 response for example).
 Another approach might be:
-  * Apply Forwarded Hosts middleware BEFORE Hosts Filtering
+  - Apply Forwarded Hosts middleware BEFORE Hosts Filtering
-  * Unrecognised Forwarded hosts can then be rejected by the standard Hosts Filtering logic
+  - Unrecognised Forwarded hosts can then be rejected by the standard Hosts Filtering logic
-* Ensure all X-Forwarded-* headers are striped by AFD before injecting its own -- to stop spoofing via AFD
+- Ensure all X-Forwarded-* headers are striped by AFD before injecting its own -- to stop spoofing via AFD
-  * TO DO: Check to see if this is done today
+  - TO DO: Check to see if this is done today
-* Is there a need for a more secure exchange between AFD and back-end services?
+- Is there a need for a more secure exchange between AFD and back-end services?
-  * Currently we rely solely on the X-Forwarded-Host header.
+  - Currently we rely solely on the X-Forwarded-Host header.
 Is there an opportunity for secret/cert exchange between these services akin to Managed Identities?

 ## Resolved Issues